 So, after reading a book about making it stick, what has stuck?
 Throughout their work Heath and Heath have used "Stories" to keep the reader turning page after page.
 Stories capture our interests and . . . we remember them.
 A good story is VERY sticky.

 It seems likely to me that the sermon you remember has a good story.
-Its likely that this sermon made good use of the original story of the Biblical text, related it to our story and created a new way for you to see the connection of the two.
+It’s likely that this sermon made good use of the original story of the Biblical text, related it to our story and created a new way for you to see the connection of the two.
 Maybe something unexpected or concrete stuck with you in such a way that you tell a story about the sermon.

 So, what makes a good sermon?